Inside Felix & Paul Studios Series Celebrates Immersive Entertainment Studio's 10th Anniversary

 How to Watch Inside Felix & Paul Studios

 Told in 180-degree stereoscopic video, which offers viewers a sense of depth and three-dimensional space, the first two episodes of Inside Felix & Paul Studios are now available to stream on Meta Quest and YouTube.
-You can watch the trailer for the series here.
+Watch the series trailer:

 Presented by Canon and shot using Canon’s RF5.2mm F2.8 L Dual Fisheye lens and the EOS R5 C camera, Inside Felix & Paul Studios is all about the creativity and innovation that has led the Studio on its decade-long journey into immersive storytelling.
 The series unveils the secrets behind their best-known productions and the Studio’s current goal to capture the future of space exploration.

 The first episode, Exploring Beyond the Frame, introduces co-founders Lajeunesse and Raphaël.
 Featuring intimate interviews and footage of them during creative sessions, they explain what drew them to virtual reality as an immersive storytelling form.
 They also discuss creative milestones, like filming in outer space, and how their guiding light throughout all of their projects has been the idea of providing viewers with a sense of presence.
 Because of their fascination with the history of space flight, their current focus is capturing the Artemis missions.
-You can watch the trailer for the first episode here.
+Watch the trailer for the first episode:

 Also Read: With The Holdovers, Alexander Payne Gets to Make His 1970s Movie

 The second episode, Capturing Lift Off: Artemis I, covers the Studio’ livestream of the Artemis I launch to VR headsets, domes, and planetariums in up to 8K resolution.
 Inspired by the global broadcast of Apollo 11, their goal is to create an even more immersive experience for future space missions.
 This episode also features behind-the-scenes footage from NASA’s Kennedy Space Center.
-You can watch the trailer for the second episode here.
+Watch the trailer for the second episode:

 Felix & Paul Studios is also known for making the first-ever VR film, Strangers With Patrick Watson, which gives viewers an intimate look inside the musician’s Montreal studio.